isotopp/isotopp.github.io/content/posts/2022-06-03-rolling-back.md

 We have been doing so for a long time.

 Over ten years ago, I set the team the challenge "be on an arbitrary version of MySQL within 20 workdays (one calendar month), no matter how many servers we have".
-We are there now, in a way: we are on a 30 day refresh cycle for our bare metal cloud, and we match that cycle for our virtualized fleet.
+We are there now, in a way: we are on a 30-day refresh cycle for our bare metal cloud, and we match that cycle for our virtualized fleet.
 It was a long road.

 # The 5.1 to 5.5 disaster

-The worst place we have been in in the past was our transition from MySQL 5.1 to 5.5.
+The worst place we have been in the past was our transition from MySQL 5.1 to 5.5.

 Along the way we picked up a mutant Non-GA version of 5.1 for reasons that seemed valid at that time.
 But unfortunately, this version changed the on-disk format to fix a thing.
 That meant we had no binary "on-disk", "in-place" upgrade path for us, for any system that was on this particular strain of 5.1.

-## In-place upggrades are fast
+## In-place upgrades are fast

 Normally, upgrading MySQL is easy:
 You stop the server, push the new RPM, run `mysql_upgrade` (now integrated and automatic), and the on-disk format is adjusted.